Google Translate Disclaimer

 A HAL account is required for all hunters applying for the Big Game Draw.
 If you are applying with a group, be aware that each group member's HAL number and date of birth must be entered onto the application.

-Through your HAL account, you are able to:
+Through your HAL account, you can:

 • review your pool status;